 COVID-19 – Advice for travel to rural and remote Aboriginal towns and communities

-Due to the current COVID-19 risk, NSW Health strongly recommends avoiding all travel to, from and between rural and remote Aboriginal communities across NSW.
+NSW Health strongly recommends anyone travelling to rural and remote Aboriginal communities across NSW:

 Visit NSW Government - Coronavirus (COVID-19) for information about COVID-19 symptoms, testing and physical distancing.